 If you’re looking for a law internship abroad, this is your opportunity to join a cause-driven team providing legal services to members of disadvantaged communities that need pro bono legal support.
-As an intern, you can be part of advances women’s rights through strategic litigation, advocacy, and training – or offer legal advice to refugees or victims of gender-based violence.
+As an intern, you can be part of an organization that’s advancing women’s rights through strategic litigation, advocacy, and training – or offer legal advice to refugees that need a variety of support to settle into their new lives.
 Whichever nonprofit legal internship you join, you’ll gain a wealth of practical work experience, while you become familiar with the power legal work can have in a humanitarian context.

 Why choose Roots Interns for Law Internships?